zry3fr/DS-2002-F25/Activities/Activity_04/Activity_04_Python_Scripting.md

    - `&page=1`: Just look at the first page.
    - `pageSize=1`: Set the page size to 1, so we only get 1 card.
    - `> test.json`: Write this output into our `test.json` file.

+3. Run `clear` in your command line to clean this up.

-3. The reason this happened is because we forgot our quotes!
+4. The reason this happened is because we forgot our quotes!
 Meaning when we ran this, bash interpretted it as:
    - `curl -s https://api.pokemontcg.io/v2/cards?q=set.id:base1` and left off the
    - `&page=1&pageSize=1 > test.json`
-   - Meaning it just grabbed all the base set cards!
+   - Meaning it just grabbed all the base set cards, printed them, and then created a file named `test.json`!

-4. Run this and you should get the desired outcome:
+5. But this is not what we want.
+Run this and you should get the desired outcome:
 ```
 curl -s "https://api.pokemontcg.io/v2/cards?q=set.id:base1&page=1&pageSize=1" > test.json
 ```

 5. Run `cat` on your `test.json` file to check its contents.

 6. STILL GROSS!
 Use our good friend `jq` to print the JSON as "pretty-print":
 ```
 cat test.json | jq '.'
 ```

 7. Now that the data actually looks nice, feel free to change the parameters around and see what it looks like with say 2 or 5 records.

 <br>